ADVANCED NUTRITION CALCULATOR

 Meals Per Day

 Select how many meals you'd like your daily plan built around — 2, 3, 4, 5, or 6.
-The calculator defaults to 4, which suits most people.
-Here's the honest science: meal frequency has no meaningful effect on fat loss or muscle gain by itself.
-What matters is hitting your daily calorie and macro totals.
+The honest science: meal frequency has no meaningful effect on fat loss or muscle gain by itself.
 Choose the frequency that fits your schedule and that you can realistically sustain.

 Lifestyle Factors

-Two sliders capture your current sleep quality and stress level.
-These don't secretly change your calorie targets — they generate personalised advisory flags so you have a complete picture of the factors influencing your results:
+Two sliders capture your sleep quality and stress level — generating personalised advisory flags so you have a complete picture of the factors influencing your results:

 -

 Sleep Quality Poor (under 6 hrs) / Good (7–8 hrs) / Excellent (8+ hrs).
-If you select Poor, the calculator flags how sleep deprivation raises ghrelin (your hunger hormone) and lowers leptin (your fullness hormone) — making sticking to any calorie target significantly harder.
-Nutrition and sleep are inseparable.
+Poor sleep raises ghrelin (your hunger hormone) and lowers leptin (your fullness hormone) — making sticking to any calorie target significantly harder.

 -